cloudflare/cloudflare-docs/products/workers/src/content/platform/routes.md

 While they look similar to a [regex](https://en.wikipedia.org/wiki/Regular_expression) pattern, route patterns follow specific rules:

-- The only supported operator is wildcard `*` which matches zero or more of any character.
+- The only supported operator is the wildcard (`*`), which matches zero or more of any character.

-- Route patterns may not contain infix wildcards or query parameters, e.g. neither `example.com/*.jpg` nor `example.com/?foo=*` are valid route patterns.
+- Route patterns may not contain infix wildcards or query parameters.
+For example, neither `example.com/*.jpg` nor `example.com/?foo=*` are valid route patterns.

 - When more than one route pattern could match a request URL, the most specific route pattern wins.
 For example, the pattern `www.example.com/*` would take precedence over `*.example.com/*` when matching a request for `https://www.example.com/`.
 The pattern `example.com/hello/*` would take precedence over `example.com/*` when matching a request for `example.com/hello/world`.